bediger4000/station/README.md

 reading atmospheric data
 (temperature, relative humidity, barometric pressue) sensors.
-The Raspberry Pi can connect to the house's WiFi network.
+The Raspberry Pi can connect to the house's WiFi network, so there's need for any cabling.

 A server process runs on some suitable Linux machine.
 It is addressable by the Raspberry Pi collecting data.